 No association between interferon-gamma receptor-1 gene polymorphism and pulmonary tuberculosis in a Gambian population sample.

-Awomoyi AA., Nejentsev S., Richardson A., Hull J., Koch O., Podinovskaia M., Todd JA., McAdam KP., Blackwell JM., Kwiatkowski D., Newport MJ.
+Awomoyi AA., Nejentsev S., Richardson A., Hull J., Koch O., Podinovskaia M., Todd JA., McAdam KPWJ., Blackwell JM., Kwiatkowski D., Newport MJ.